-- Physics explains the natural world. - Solving problems requires an appreciation of the big picture.
+- Physics explains the natural world. - Vectors can be added graphically and algebraically. - Vectors can be used to model and analyze real world occurrences. - Solving problems requires an appreciation of the big picture.

-- Why is it important to study so many subjects in school? - Why is it important to study science? - Why is it useful to learn problem solving skills? - How do scientists solve problems?
+- Why is it important to study so many subjects in school? - Why is it important to study Physics? - Why is it useful to learn problem solving skills? - How do Physicists solve problems? - What quantities can be modeled as a vector? - Can vectors be subtracted?

-- Explain why the scope of science is so vast. - Describe the steps in the scientific method. - Evaluate the difference between a scientific law and a theory. - Analyze and solve real world occurrences using the scientific method.
+- Explain why the scope of Physics is so vast. - Identify seven traditional areas of study in Physics. - Identify the central themes of Physics. - Describe the steps in the scientific method. - Evaluate the difference between a scientific law and a theory. - Explain what a vector is. - Describe how vectors are used. - Analyze real world occurrences using vectors and vector addition.